 Want to start some seeds indoors with me?

-Follow along the series and let’s start growing stuff!
+Follow along with my seed starting series and let’s start growing stuff!

 The first blog in the series talks about what I’m growing and the supplies needed to prepare.

 I hope you’ll join me.